 USP <61> and USP <62> Microbial Tests for Non-Sterile Products

-The Food and Drug Administration (FDA) also refers to language from USP <1163> in its 483 citations to compounding pharmacies not performing microbiology testing of non-sterile products.
+USP <795> Pharmaceutical Compounding – Nonsterile Preparations states compounders are responsible for minimizing patient harm resulting from multiple issues, including excessive microbial contamination in nonsterile drug products.
+The chapter directs compounders to USP <1163> for recommended quality control tests, including USP <61> Microbial Enumeration Tests and USP <62> Tests for Specified Microorganisms.
+The Food and Drug Administration (FDA) also refers to USP <1163> in 483 observations to compounding pharmacies for not performing microbiology testing of nonsterile products.
 Specifically referring to USP <61> to provide an estimate of viable aerobic organisms and USP <62> to demonstrate freedom from designated microbial species.

 USP <61> Microbial Enumeration Tests

-USP <61> is often called a "Bioburden" or "Microbial Limits" test.
-This test determines how many microorganisms are present in non-sterile drug products.
+USP <61> is often called a "Bioburden" or "Microbial Limits".
+This test determines how many microorganisms are present in nonsterile drug products.

-During a USP <61> test, a sample is prepared and plated on two types of growth media (Soybean-Casein Digest Agar and Sabouraud Dextrose Agar).
+During a USP <61> test, the drug product is prepared and plated on two types of growth media, Soybean-Casein Digest Agar and Sabouraud Dextrose Agar.
 The plates are incubated at a defined temperature and duration.
 The number of colonies present on the plates are then counted and the results are calculated.
-Results are compared to USP acceptance criteria provided in USP <1111>.
+To determine if the drug product passes the test, the number of colonies present in the drug product are compared to the acceptance criteria in USP <1111>.

 USP <1111> provides acceptance limits for microorganisms present based on sample type (raw material or finished drug product) and route of administration.